-With a simple trick, you can run AutoHotKey script at Windows system startup.
+With a simple trick, you can run an AutoHotKey script on startup in Windows.
 It is pretty easy to do.
-Follow the below steps to launch AutoHotKey script at system startup.

-To get most out of AutoHotKey script, running it at the system startup is essential.
-This eliminates the need to manually run the script and gives you instant access right from the get-go.
+To get the most out of an AutoHotKey script, running it on startup is essential.
+That way, the script runs automatically and gives you instant access from the get-go.

-There are two different ways to do it.
-The first method is quite easy to follow and the second method is useful if you like to use the task scheduler to manage things.
+There are two ways to run an AutoHotKey script on startup in Windows.
+The first method is quite easy to follow, and the second is useful if you want more control over how and when the AutoHotKey script runs on startup.

 Note: I assume that you already have an AutoHotKey script ready.